osxmidi/SFZero-X/README.md

 sudo apt-get install lv2-dev

-Copy the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder
+Copy/replace the contents of the JUCE modules folder to the plugin/JuceLibraryCode/modules folder

 For Juce 5 (current JUCE lv2 version) copy the files in SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero/Juce5 to SFZero-X/plugin/JuceLibraryCode/modules/SFZero/sfzero